edgecollective/edge-blog/posts/notes/co2.md

 |:--:|
 | Fig C. HOBO CO2 Logger used to assess activity level / air turnover in a college gym.  |

+Note: some power options (if plugging into the wall):  use a 9V power wall wart, and drop down voltage to 5V; or use a 5V wall wart (more commong), and boost up to 9V.

+If the latter, probably need to check on current (mA) requirements of the K30.

+Offhand, seems like drop down is easier; boosting to 6V / 9V is a bit odd.

 ### <a name="feather"></a>Feather Hookup Guide for K30